The Bangor Masonic CHILDRENS'S DYSLEXIA CENTER is located at the Bangor Masonic Center. For directions click on Valley of Bangor and Directions.

 The Mission of the Scottish Rite Learning Center is to provide quality, state-of-the-art, remedial education to children with disabilities in reading, writing, and related scholastic skills, diagnosed as "dyslexia".
 In keeping with the commitment of 32° Masons to the children of our community, this service will be provided free of charge to children who have previously been tested, evaluated and diagnosed as dyslexics.

 Children who have dyslexia view reading as a painful experience.
 As a result of the services provided by a Center, their attitude toward reading, and of greater importance, toward school and themselves, has been dramatically and positively changed.
 The Northern Masonic Jurisdiction of the Ancient Accepted Scottish Rite is committed to providing programs to treat childhood dyslexia in individualized, cost-effective and clinically responsible ways.

 Background & History

-For over ten years, the Scottish Rite Masons, Northern Jurisdiction, have been national leaders in the effort to help children and their families overcome the painful obstacles of dyslexia.
-At 59 Learning Centers in 15 states, the Children's Learning Centers tackle the challenge of dyslexia head-on, both by providing free tutoring for children with dyslexia and by training a growing cadre of highly skilled and dedicated tutors.
+For over 15 years, the Scottish Rite Masons, Northern Jurisdiction, have been national leaders in the effort to help children and their families overcome the painful obstacles of dyslexia.
+At the Learning Centers in 15 states, the Children's Learning Centers tackle the challenge of dyslexia head-on, both by providing free tutoring for children with dyslexia and by training a growing cadre of highly skilled and dedicated tutors.

 The curriculum used for tutoring and tutor training at all Masonic Learning Centers is based on the Orton-Gillingham approach.
 The Orton-Gillingham approach, developed in the 1920's, uses a sequential, multi sensory, phonetic approach to teaching and spelling.
 Thus, a variety of sensory data is used to help children understand the written word.